bahrus/pdpu/README.md

 # \<p-d\>, \<p-u\>

-This package contains two custom elements:  p-d and p-u, which stand for "pass down" and "pass-up."
+This package contains two custom elements:  p-d and p-u, which stand for "pass down" and "pass up."

 These two components dream the impossible dream -- be able to progressively, declaratively, glue components together in a relatively "framework-less" way, where the browser is the only framework that really matters.
 It does this by reflecting properties of "producer" components down to other "consumer" components as they change.

+Actually, Polymer proved that the dream isn't that far fetched.
+These components are inspired by Polymer.

-They both have an attribute/property, "on" that specifies an event to monitor for.
+Both p-d and p-u have an attribute/property, "on" that specifies an event to monitor for.
 They both attach an enrnt listener for the specified event to the previous (non p-d) element.

 When this event monitoring is enabled, if the previous element is disabled, it will be enabled.

-##  Downward flow amoungst siblings with p-d.
+##  Downward flow amongst siblings with p-d.

 p-d  passes information from that previous sibling's event down the sibling list.
 It stops event propagation.
 Sample markup is shown below: